drazenbebic/meilisearch-for-woocommerce/README.md

 1. Install the plugin.
 2. Add Meilisearch instance URL & API key into settings.

-### Setting up Meilisearch (Docker)

-1. Pull the latest meilisearch image with `docker pull getmeili/meilisearch:v0.29`
-3. Run the container
-   with `docker run -d --name meilisearch --restart=always -p 7700:7700 -e MEILI_MASTER_KEY="MASTER_KEY" getmeili/meilisearch:v0.29`

 ## Setting up the WordPress development environment

+1. Copy then `.env.example` and rename it to `.env`
+2. Adapt the environment variables.
-1. Run `docker-compose up` in the root folder.
+3. Run `docker-compose up` in the root folder.
-2. Open `http://127.0.0.1` in your browser and set up the WordPress instance.
+4. Open WordPress in your browser and set up the WordPress instance.

-Replace `MASTER_KEY` with your master key in step 2.
+## Pages

+1. WordPress is accessible under http://localhost
+2. Meilisearch is accessible under http://localhost:7700